atpage/video2audio/README.md

 ## CLI

-Extracting the second audio track using the command line tool:
+Extract the second audio track using the command line tool:

 ```sh
 $ video2audio -t 1 /path/to/some/movie.mkv /path/to/chapter/outputs/